Dinner With Geisha in Kyoto

 One thing to bear in mind is that however many Geisha are in attendance, their conversation time will be divided between several guests, so you should limit your questions to ones that are of most interest to you.
 Your interpreter, if you do not speak Japanese, will also be extremely busy, so try not to tax them with difficult questions.
 It will be a good idea to prepare your questions well in advance, and to help you with this, here are some facts relating to geisha and maiko:

-- Kimono – maiko tend to wear brightly-coloured, long-sleeved kimono with broad sashes (obi) tied behind in a bow.
+- Kimono – maiko tend to wear brightly-colored, long-sleeved kimono with broad sashes (obi) tied behind in a bow.
 Geisha kimono are different in many ways and are altogether more sober and unassuming.
 Kimono are generally worn to reflect the current season with patterned motifs very much in evidence.
-Kimono are extremely expensive, so having one for each season represents a major investment to both maiko and geisha.
+Kimono are extremely expensive, so having one for each season represents a major investment for both maiko and geisha.

 - Wooden sandals – many foreigners are already familiar with the traditional ribbed geta and flat-bottomed zori worn by geisha, but maiko usually wear the much higher okobo.